 In one of the more astonishing messages, a man who regularly gives money to the school nevertheless expressed a reluctance to come forward about the abuse he suffered.
 It's hard for me to imagine what kind of leverage the school, or his fellow alumni, must have over him.

 Unlike our counterparts at the public high schools, we private school alumni exert considerable influence in the running of our schools.
 Alumni giving is a critical part of a private school's financial health, and the alumni have long formed an important component of its paid and unpaid staff.

 It's important to have a forward-thinking administration, but systemic change can't and won't happen without the active involvement of the alumni.

 A respondent who calls himself a historian was unable to restrain the urge to employ the caps-lock key when engaging in name-calling against an advocate for change.

 Another alumnus felt that my waiting until the perpetrators were dead before reporting them was an act of cowardice.
 I do regret saying nothing about Harrison before his death in 1976.
 I did, however, come out publicly as a survivor of Blackmar's sex abuse almost a decade before he died.

 Sadly, some alumni have decided not only to tolerate and excuse bad behavior, but to embrace it.
-That is, for them sexual abuse and sexual humiliation are important aspects of the training processes and disciplinary methods that are used to establish and maintain the social order.
+That is, for them sexual abuse and sexual humiliation are important components of the training processes and disciplinary methods that are used to establish and maintain the social order.

 Moving forward with my e-mail project, I realized that I needed support.
 From mid-spring through early summer, I received peer counseling at the offices of San Francisco Women Against Rape.

 Everyone knew, and yet no one knew.
 This is the sad and all-too-familiar pattern of institutional abuse.